 ARMHS provides rehabilitation services to individuals so they can gain skills to live independently in the community.
 Services are provided to people who have a mental illness, have difficulty in their ability to live independently, and meet the medical necessity criteria for service.
 Participants must be a recipient of or be eligible for Minnesota’s Medical Assistance (MA) or PMAP Health Plan programs.

-Certified Peer Support Specialists are individuals who have lived mental health experience.
+Certified Peer Support Specialists are individuals who have lived through mental health experiences.
 They are trained and certified by the State of Minnesota to provide person-centered services to others with mental health challenges or substance abuse issues.
-Peer Support Specialists hold a personal belief in recovery and a genuine interest in the peer’s recovery.
+Peer Support Specialists hold a personal belief in recovery and a genuine interest in their peer’s recovery.
 Peers share their own recovery stories in ways that inspire and encourage others.
 They provide a model of recovery for others by personally demonstrating recovery is possible.

 How can a Peer Support Specialist help me?